oneapi-src/oneDAL/README.md

             make -f makefile daal PLAT=win32e COMPILER=vc

-It is possible to build Intel DAAL libraries with selected set of algorithms and/or CPU optimizations. `CORE.ALGORITHMS.CUSTOM` and `REQCPU` makefile defines are used for it.
+It is possible to build Intel DAAL libraries with the pre-selected set of algorithms and/or CPU optimizations.
+To do this, use `CORE.ALGORITHMS.CUSTOM` and `REQCPU` flags defined in makefile.
+See examples below.

 - To build DAAL with Linear Regression and Support Vector Machine algorithms, run: